R104 (South Africa): Mpumalanga

+Mbombela

+The R104 route begins about 14 km east of the city of Mbombela at the Karino Interchange with the N4 (Northern Bypass) and the R538 routes.
+It heads west for about 11 km to reach the outskirts of Mbombela at the intersection with Dr. Enos Mabuza Drive near the Nelsville suburb.
+It turns right on Dr. Enos Mabuza Drive and then turns left into Samora Machel Drive.
+Heading westwards, it passes the suburbs of Valencia Park and Nelindia before entering Mbombela Central.
+After Mbombela Central, it meets the R40 and continues westwards passing the West Acres suburb, Mbombela Stadium and Mattafin before it leaves Mbombela and ends at an intersection with the N4 (westbound only).

+As there was a northern bypass which was built around Mbombela (continuous highway; off-ramp junctions only) for the N4 national route (opened on 13 June 2010), this old 17km section of road through Mbombela Central was re-designated as the R104.

+Wonderfontein - Middelburg

-The R104 route begins just west of Wonderfontein in Mpumalanga (east of Middelburg), at an intersection with the N4 national route (Maputo Corridor) (Pretoria-Maputo Highway).
-It heads west for about 50 km to reach Middelburg, where it meets the N11 national route coming from the south just before the Eastdene suburb, which marks the end of the first section.
+The R104 designation is used again just west of Wonderfontein in Mpumalanga (east of Middelburg), at an intersection with the N4 national route (Maputo Corridor).
+It heads west for about 50 km to reach Middelburg, where it ends at a junction with the N11 national route coming from the south just before the Eastdene suburb (east of the town centre).

+Witbank - Balmoral

 The R104 designation is used again in Witbank (eMalahleni), from the Witbank Long Distance Taxi Rank (at the western end of the town centre), at a junction with the R544 coming from Verena and the R555 coming from Middelburg.
 The R104 starts as the road to the south-west from the taxi rank (Diederichs Street).
-It then enters the Schoongezicht suburb, where it crosses to the south of the N4 Highway as Kaldine Drive, turns west and bypasses Witbank Primary School as Collins Avenue.
+It then enters the Schoongezicht suburb, where it crosses to the south of the N4 highway as Kaldine Drive, turns west and bypasses Witbank Primary School as Collins Avenue.

-It continues westwards, bypassing KwaGuqa (where it makes a right and left turn) and remains south of the N4 Highway up to Balmoral, at the northern terminus of the R545, where it goes back to being north of the N4 Highway.
-It crosses into Gauteng Province just after.
+It continues westwards, bypassing KwaGuqa (where it makes a right and left turn) and remains south of the N4 highway up to Balmoral, at the northern terminus of the R545, where it crosses back to the north of the N4 highway.
+It continues westwards and enters the City of Tshwane Metropolitan Municipality in Gauteng Province just after.